heroku/spark-in-space/readme.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/heroku/spark-in-space/tree/button)

+Note: The rest of this readme assumes you have set your app name as `$app` in your shell, like so `app=my-spark-cluster`.

 Once your button deploy completes, you can tail the logs and see the master come online and the workers connect to it.

 ```